mr-ubik/cookiecutter-pypackage/README.rst

 Features
 --------

+* 120 Line Length default, in an age of ultrawide monitors, 120 characters line are fine.
 * Testing setup with pytest_ and hypothesis_
 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ automation:
-    * Testing: Setup to easily test for Python 3.6, 3.7, 3.8 with code coverage computation and upload via codecov_
+    * Testing: Setup to easily test for Python >= 3.6 with code coverage computation and upload via codecov_
     * Linting: Setup to automatically lint your codebase with black_, isort_, pylint_, flake8_
     * Docs: Setup to easily generate docs for local reading
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_